 “This brother was literally compromised in the NBA Draft because he was too smart,” Smith said of Brown.
 “They were saying, ‘He’s too smart.
 He’ll question everything.
 He’s gonna challenge us.
 He’s gonna expose our ignorance.'”

 Instead of tearing down his team with his smarts, Brown helped lead the Celtics to five Eastern Conference Finals appearances and an NBA title before the age of 28.
-With this in mind, it becomes even more egregious that the talented wing hasn’t earned a single endorsement deal yet.
+Given this record, it becomes even more puzzling that the talented wing hasn’t earned a single endorsement deal yet.

 Brown’s body of work and off-court contributions are certainly worthy of a hefty endorsement deal, which is why Stephen A. is so baffled by the fact he doesn’t have one.